lm3nitro/Projects/New/Network Services FTP.md

 ![Pasted image 20240919150644](https://github.com/user-attachments/assets/371e9ac5-d187-4ff3-9d79-0d114e150b76)

 Hydra is a powerful and flexible password-cracking tool used for performing brute-force attacks on various protocols and services.
 It supports a wide range of protocols, including HTTP, FTP, SSH, and more.
-Given that I found the user `Mike` above, I used Hydra to crackthe users password.
+Given that I found the user `Mike` above, I used Hydra to crack the users password.
 Below is the command used:

 ```
 hydra -t 4 -l mike -P /usr/share/wordlists/rockyou.txt -vV 10.10.73.116 ftp